ssurgents/ssurgents.github.io/README.md

 -----

-## Notice regarding new Sonolus version
+## Notice regarding official Sonolus release (1.x.x)

-If you see a message saying that the engine is not compatible, you probably installed/updated to version 0.7.x or 0.8.x of the Sonolus app.
+This engine is based on an old version of Sonolus (0.6.x) and will not work with newer versions, including the official release on App Store/Google Play.

-The engine currently needs version 0.6.x to work.
+If you see a message saying that the engine is not compatible, you probably installed/updated to a newer incompatible version.
-If you mainly play ssurgents, please hold off from updating for now, or see the [How to play](#how-to-play) section for the v0.6.x download link.
+To play ssurgents, the current workaround is to avoid updating for now, or see the [How to play](#how-to-play) section for the v0.6.x download link.

-Work on a new v0.8.x compatible engine is still in progress, and updates will be posted here.
+The official Sonolus requires a new engine that (realistically) might not be available for a while, but the author hopes to have the time someday to complete.

 -----